ryansmith94/Lanyard-Narrowboats/README.md

 Maximum Line Length: Should be 80 (don't worry about this too much).

 ### Blank Lines
-* Two blank lines between functions.
+* Two blank lines between functions (except methods - use one blank line between methods).
         def foo():
             # Some Code.